google-cloud-nightscout/google-cloud-nightscout.github.io/docs/VirtualMachine.md

 You will be asked to enter a name for the new virtual machine.
 You can simply press Enter to accept the suggested name, or type your own.
 Confirm the creation of the machine.
 Your virtual machine will then be created.
+If you see an error message similar to the following, run the script again:

+`The zone 'projects/PROJECT_ID/zones/ZONE' does not have enough resources available to fulfill the request.
+Try a different zone, or try again later.`

+Create only one machine.
+If you accidentally created more than one, [delete](./DeleteVM.md) the extra machines.

 <video width="400" controlsList="nodownload" src="./video/VM2.mp4" controls>
 </video>